harshitg123/Dart/README.md

          step 6: Restrt the command prompt.

    2. Atom Text Editor - Installation OR any text editor you have but strongly recommended to use "Atom" or "visual studio".

+         Download Atom from https://atom.io/ this lin

+         Download Visual Studio from https://code.visualstudio.com/